-Acronis Cyber Protect Cloud With Advanced Security Pack + EDR scored an impressive 100%

-Detection Accuracy Rating for detecting every element of the attacks.
-It detected the delivery and initial executing of all the attacks, whether this be a spear phishing attachment or an attempt to exploit an Internet-facing application.
+Acronis Cyber Protect Cloud with Advanced Security + XDR Pack scored an impressive 100% Detection Accuracy Rating for detecting every element of the attacks.
+It detected the delivery and initial execution of all the attacks, whether this be a spear phishing attachment or an attempt to exploit an Internet-facing application.